Learn the facts about spinal stenosis including the causes of spinal stenosis and methods of prevention

 Some of the most common spine conditions that cause spinal stenosis are as follows:

 If you have been diagnosed with any of these spine conditions, you might want to consult your physician about the possibility of your condition causing spinal stenosis.

 Since a main cause of spinal stenosis is the general aging process, standard healthy life changes can be an effective way to help prevent spinal stenosis.
 For example, consider implementing the following habits into your daily life:

 - Good posture

-How can these lifestyle changes help you prevent spinal stenosis?
-Regular exercise, swimming, yoga and Pilates help develop core strength, allowing you to maintain strength and flexibility in the components that make up your spine.
-That matched with a healthy diet, ideal weight and proper nourishment are key to maintaining a healthy spine.
-In addition, sleeping on a bed that properly supports the spine, as well as practicing good posture and lifting mechanics can help you avoid and reduce spine-related injuries.
+A regular exercise program, like swimming, yoga and Pilates, helps develop core strength and allows you to maintain strength and flexibility in your spine.
+That, matched with a healthy diet, ideal weight and proper nourishment, is the key to maintaining a healthy spine.
+In addition, sleeping on a bed that properly supports your spine, as well as practicing good posture and lifting mechanics, can help you avoid and reduce spine-related injuries and conditions.